-Four years removed from the playing field, Cardinal standout Stan Musial is named general manager of the team replacing Bob Howsam, who resigned to take a similar post with Cincinnati.
+Four years removed from the playing field, Cardinal standout Stan Musial is named the general manager of the team, replacing Bob Howsam, who resigned to take a similar post with Cincinnati.
 Although his tenure will last only ten months, 'The Man', who turned down the position shortly after he retired in 1963, will become the first GM to win a world championship in his first season on the job.

 Outfielder Joe Medwick, who captured the NL triple crown in 1937, is selected by the BBWAA to be enshrined in the Hall of Fame.
-'Ducky', best known for years with the Cardinals as member of the Gashouse Gang, ended his 17-year career with a .324 batting average.
+'Ducky', best known for his years with the Cardinals as a member of the Gashouse Gang, ended his 17-year career with a .324 batting average.

 Kevin Towers, the longest-tenured active major league general manager, gets a two-year contract extension from the Padres, which goes through the 2010 season.
-Although the club would not reveal financial details, it is believed the 46-year old is one of the top five or six highest-paid GMs in the game.
+Although the club would not reveal financial details, it is believed the 46 year-old is one of the top five or six highest-paid GMs in the game.

-In an effort to add experience for an unseasoned rotation, the Marlins sign 33-year old southpaw Mark Hendrickson (4-8, 5.21) to a $1.5 million, one-year deal which includes an additional $500,000 in performance bonuses.
+In an effort to add experience for an unseasoned rotation, the Marlins sign 33 year-old southpaw Mark Hendrickson (4-8, 5.21) to a $1.5 million, one-year deal which includes an additional $500,000 in performance bonuses.
 The 6-foot-9 former NBA player has pitched for the Blue Jays, Devil Rays and, last season, the Dodgers.

 Major League Baseball announces the Dodgers, who in 1993 became the first big league club to play in Taiwan, will return to the island in March to play a pair of exhibition games against a team from the Chinese Professional Baseball League.
 During their first trip, L.A. played a squad of Chinese All-Stars.